Nyapaw/lionstore/docs/api.md

 ```
 Lock()
 ```
 Yields until the profile is locked.
 The library automatically locks the profile every 4 minutes so you can forget about this.
-Adds 10 minutes to the lock timer.
+Adds 10 minutes + os.time to the lock timer.

 ### :Save
 ```